This recipe enables you to report on the first reply time (or other resolution time metrics) grouped by specific ticket tags.

 - From the visualization type () menu, choose the Column chart type.

-- In the query row selector, click Ticket Tags to display all brackets on the column graph, or click a specific tag name to only display data for that ticket tag.
+- In the report row selector, click Ticket Tags to display all brackets on the column graph, or click a specific tag name to only display data for that ticket tag.